BaguaSys/tutorials/src/more-optimizations/generic-fused-optimizer.md

 ```
 ### Saving and loading optimizer `state_dict`

-A fused optimizer behaves just like an ordinary optimizer except that it is enabled to perform fused parameter updates with `.fuse_step()` method.
+A fused optimizer behaves just like an ordinary optimizer except that it performs fused parameter updates with `.fuse_step()` method.
-We can store and load its `state_dict` in the original ways (see [Saving & Loading a General Checkpoint for Inference and/or Resuming Training](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-a-general-checkpoint-for-inference-and-or-resuming-training)).
+We can store and load its `state_dict` as normal (see [Saving & Loading a General Checkpoint for Inference and/or Resuming Training](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-a-general-checkpoint-for-inference-and-or-resuming-training)).

 #### Save
 ```python